-NOTE: This Supervisor Evaluation is utilized by EKUCC to continually improve and enhance the training program.
-All responses are reviewed by the Training Committee, and all feedback is carefully considered.
-Any score below a 3 on any item will result in corrective action as deemed appropriate by the Training Committee in order to improve the intern's supervisory experience.
-Please include detailed explanatory comments wherever applicable in order to help us respond most effectively.

-General Characteristics of Supervisor

-Is accessible for discussion, questions, etc. Treats intern with respect and courtesy Supports the intern's successful completion of the internship program Presents as a positive professional role model consistent with the program's aims Schedules supervision meetings and is available at the scheduled time Allots sufficient time for supervision Keeps sufficiently informed of case(s) Is interested in and committed to supervision Sets clear objectives and responsibilities throughout supervised experience
+Intern: Supervisor: Dates of Evaluation: to 2 Development Needed Im3 Meets Intern Needs and I4 Exceeds ExpectationsAl bove average experience pectationsExceptional experience et intern needs training program.
+All responses considered.
+Any score below a Training Committee in order to ation is utilized by EKUCC to continually improve and estate reviewed by the Training Committee, and all feedbars on any item will result in corrective action as deemed to improve the intern's supervisory experience.
+Please includer applicable in order to help us respond most effectively ack is carefully appropriate by the lude detailed General Characteristics of Supervisor Is accessible for discussion, o questions, etc. Treats intern with respect and d courtesy Supports the intern's successi ful completion of the internship program Presents as a positive profess sional role model consistent with the program's aims s Schedules supervision meeting ngs and is available at the scheduled time Allots sufficient time for sup pervision Keeps sufficiently informed of case(s) Is interested in and committee ed to supervision Sets clear objectives and resp ponsibilities throughout supervised experience

-Is up-to-date in understanding of clinical populations and issues Maintains appropriate interpersonal boundaries with patients and supervisees Provides constructive and timely feedback on supervisee's performance Encourages appropriate degree of independence Demonstrates concern for and interest in supervisee's progress, problems, and ideas Communicates effectively with supervisee Interacts respectfully with supervisee Maintains clear and reasonable expectations for supervisee Promotes recognition and effective navigation of individual and cultural diversity Provides a level of case-based supervision appropriate to supervisee's training need Comments:

-Development of Clinical Skills

-Assists in coherent conceptualization of clinical work Assists in translation of conceptualization into techniques and procedures Is effective in providing training in behavioral health intervention Is effective in providing training in assessment and diagnosis Supports intern in navigating and responding to clients' cultural and individual differences Is effective in helping to develop short-term and long-range goals for patients Promotes clinical practices in accordance with ethical and legal standards Promotes intern's general acquisition of knowledge, skills, and competencies Comments:
+Is up-to-date in understanding of clinical populations and issues Maintains appropriate interpersonal boundaries with patients and supervisees Provides constructive and timely feedback on supervisee's performance Encourages appropriate degree of independence Demonstrates concern for and interest in supervisee's progress, problems, and ideas Communicates effectively with supervisee Interacts respectfully with supervisee Maintains clear and reasonable expectations for supervisee Promotes recognition and effective navigation of individual and cultural diversity Provides a level of case-based supervision appropriate to supervisee's training need Comments: Development of Clinical Skills Assists in coherent conceptualization of clinical work Assists in translation of conceptualization into techniques and procedures Is effective in providing training in behavioral health intervention Is effective in providing training in assessment and diagnosis Supports intern in navigating and responding to clients' cultural and individual differences Is effective in helping to develop short-term and long-range goals for patients Promotes clinical practices in accordance with ethical and legal standards Promotes intern's general acquisition of knowledge, skills, and competencies Comments

-Summary:

-Overall rating of supervision with this supervisor:

-Describe how the supervisor contributed to your learning:

-Describe how supervision or the training experience could be enhanced

-Any other suggestions/feedback for your supervisor?
+Summary: Overall rating of supervision with this supervisor: Describe how the supervisor contributed to your learning: Describe how supervision or the training experience could be enhanced Any other suggestions/feedback for your supervisor?
 Supervisor's Signature Date Intern's Signature Date